amouro/drupalden_iwakuni_2023/section-3.md

   // TODO find the trace of autocomplete js in Drupal 8 or even 7

-  In Drupal, there are autocomplete field for tags or referencing entities.
+In Drupal, there are autocomplete fields for tags or referencing entities.
-  The core had the issue before until it has been fixed in 2016.
-Thanks to the Drupal contributors.
+The core had the issue before, but it was fixed in 2016, thanks to the Drupal contributors.

-  Mainly it is the CompositionEvent helps us identify the special moment when the typing is finished.
+Mainly, it is the CompositionEvent that helps us identify the special event when the typing is finished.
-  When we made this custom autocomplete search box, we have to implement the event, too
+When we created this custom autocomplete search box, we had to implement the event as well.

-  1. First we detect the starting point of the CJK input method.
+1. First, we detect the starting point of the CJK input method.
-  2. And wait until the word is decided, as we see the compositionEnd event happens.
+1. Next, we wait until the word is decided, as we see the compositionEnd event happen.
-  3. And then we send our the AJAX request.
+1. Finally, we send the AJAX request.

 <b>Next slide >>>>></b>
 -->